Edgar-Donk/frothy-brew/docs/colour_picker/using_tkinter_widgets.rst

 displayed on a Label.

-Each pair of Scales and Spinboxes have a common command function, red uses the function rhandle(). each each command function need only redraw the relevant gradients.
+Each pair of Scales and Spinboxes have a common command function, red uses the function rhandle(), each command function need only redraw the relevant gradients.
 Only the gradients of the component not being changed need to be updated - so if red changes the red gradient remains unchanged but the blue and green gradients